Updated Title Publisher

 • Dodge.
 Don’t roll.
 Rolling is, in the astute words of my co-worker, a n00b trap.
 Rolling might keep you safe, but takes longer and travels further, often putting you out of position to counterattack.
 Dodging gives you TONS of iframes, and is sufficient for avoiding damage from almost every attack in the game… even when they look like they should still hit you.
 Dodge, then counterattack.

-• Remember the rule-of-three: Many enemies can be punished after you dodge an attack, but after three fast attacks they’ll regain their poise and likely be ready for a counterattack of their own.
+• Remember the rule-of-three Attacks: Many enemies can be punished after you dodge an attack, but after three fast attacks they’ll regain their poise and likely be ready for a counterattack of their own.
 Battles often become a ballet of dodges, and a series of (usually three) fast attacks.
 This isn’t a universal rule, but it applies to a surprising amount of combat.

 (1 of 2) instead of a flurry of fast attack.